rakibul12212/event-360/README.md

-# Event360
+# Planorama

-"Event360: Your comprehensive platform for event planning, management, and execution."
+"Planorama: Your comprehensive platform for event planning, management, and execution."

 ## Run Locally